adafruit/Adafruit-GFX-Library/README.md

 - Additional or incompatible bitmap formats, for similar reasons.
 It's getting messy.

+- Adding background color to custom fonts to erase prior screen contents.
+The ONLY acceptable methods are to clear the area with a filled rect, or (to avoid flicker) draw text into a GFXcanvas1 and copy to screen with drawBitmap() w/background color.
+This is on purpose and by design.
+We've discussed this.
+Glyphs can overlap.

 - Scrolling, whether hardware- or software-based.
 Such implementations tend to rely on hardware-specific features (not universally available), read access to the screen's framebuffer (ditto) and/or the addition of virtual functions in GFX which them must be added in *every* subclass, of which there are many.
 The GFX API is largely "set" at this point and this is just a limitation we live with now.

 - Please don't reformat code for the sake of reformatting code.
 The resulting large "visual diff" makes it impossible to untangle actual bug fixes from merely rearranged lines. clang-format will be the final arbiter.